altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

 *The cop tilted his head - and put his hand on his gun* "F::Oh relax - I'm harmless - I've got my license and registration here" *He held out his phone for the cop to see*
-*He stiffened slightly - his eye had started twitching* "F::Who's a good boy?"
+*The cop stiffened slightly - his eye had started twitching* "F::Who's a good boy?"
 ~The cop didn't answer~
 "F::When I say, who's a good boy, you say: I am, sir, now - who's a good boy?"